davidfrantz/force/docs/source/history/vdev.rst

     Before, the usage of a specific product was solely managed by using a corresponding score > 0.
     To prevent accidental use of a product, the user must now explicitly specify the product in addition to the score.

+  - in ``force-higher-level``, all ARD-based modules: a new parameter ``DATE_IGNORE_LANDSAT_7`` was added.
+During the last years of Landsat 7's life, the satellite was slowly de-orbited, which caused the acquisition times to slowly shift away from the nominal time.
+Operational production continued.
+This parameter allows the user to ignore the Landsat 7 data after a specific point in time.
+The default is ``2099-12-31``, which just means that all Landsat 7 data will be used.